MicrosoftDocs/Devices-docs/surface-hub/install-manage-surface-hub-3-pack.md

 4. Slide the Surface Hub 3 Pack into your Surface Hub.
 5. Fasten the locking screw and slide the cover into place.
 Power on your new Surface Hub 3.
-6. Follow the instructions in:
+6. To complete setup, refer to the following articles:

 - [First-time setup for Surface Hub 3](first-run-program-surface-hub-3.md).
 - [Surface Hub 3 security best practices](surface-hub-3-security.md)